Skip to main content Skip to navigation

 Your first few weeks

 On arriving at Warwick, you will be able to collect your student ID Card.
 Your card gives you access to the Library and certain buildings around campus.
 If you are living in on-campus accommodation then you can collect your ID card with your accommodation key.
-All other MRes students can collect their ID Card from Student Services in Senate House (further detail available here).
+All other MRes students can collect their ID card from your in-person Right-to-Study check event in Rootes Buildling.
+Further detail is available here.

 When collecting your card, you will be required to show proof of your identity (e.g. your passport, driving licence, national identity card, etc) including your full name and photograph, for verification purposes.

 All incoming MRes Economics students are invited to attend a short course, 'Advanced Mathematics for Economics'.
-Teaching will take place in room S2.79 (second floor of the Social Sciences building) in the Department of Economics.
+Teaching will take place in the Social Sciences building in the Department of Economics.

 This non-examined course does not attract credit for your taught first year.

-You should register with the Department on Monday 18th September, by joining the 'Welcome to the MRes' presentation, which we will be running in person in room S2.79 (second floor of the Social Sciences building).
-During the session you will meet the Director of the MRes/PhD (Professor Manuel Bagues) and the Deputy Director (Professor Pablo Beker) and we will provide you with further information about your programme.
+You should register with the Department on Monday 22nd September, by joining the 'Welcome to the MRes' presentation, which we will be running in person in room S2.79 (second floor of the Social Sciences building).
+During the session you will meet the Director of the MRes/PhD and the Deputy Director and we will provide you with further information about your programme.
+This meeting is your first compulsory attendance monitoring point.

-To help familiarise you with the resources and facilities available at Warwick, please view a collection of videos that should be watched during the first week of your course.
+To help familiarise you with the resources and facilities available at Warwick, view the support services videos, these should be watched during the first week of your course.

 Welcome Week

-The University will run a number of activities for new students during Welcome Week (25 September to 1 October).
+The University will run a number of activities for new students during Welcome Week (29 September-05 October).
 We encourage you to attend these activities when they don't clash with your Pre-sessional course.
 Further details are available here: find out more.

 Student Finance